carloshmarques/Foundational-CSharp-course-with-Microsoft-Learn/README.md

 * This course repository and its use depend entirely on current developments and are presented as you go.
 It consists of 6 parts and each part is subdivided into learning modules, which in turn are subdivided into smaller units.
-* Learn more on the Microsoft Learn website.
+* See more on the Microsoft Learn website.

 <!-- --- -->